Zeolla.org Home Page

 I dated someone for a couple of years during the mid-90s, but when my health took a turn for the worse, it was not possible to continue the relationship.
 Since then I have not dated at all, as my health makes it impossible to do so.
 And needless to say, I never got married.
 I have also had few real life friends.

 My health is such now that I basically live an isolated life.
 This is mainly due to suffering from multiple chemical sensitivities (MCS).
 I rarely leave my home and have no social life to speak of.
-But my parents have always been there for me, and I see some of my other family members on special occasions.
+But my parents have always been there for me, though my mom has now passed away (see Mom went to be with the LORD).
+I also see some of my other family members on special occasions.
 I never had children, but I have a niece and two nephews and through them six great-nephews and two great-nieces.
 I've never been able to be much a part of their lives as I would have liked to have been, but I was able to attend my family's get-together for Christmas 2016.
 Below is a picture of the eight kids from that day.

 I thank God for the Internet.
 At least I am able to communicate with and make friends with people online.
 I still get emails from people commenting on my websites and books, though not near as much as I used to.
 And I also participate regularly on Facebook and Twitter.
 My Facebook page is GZeolla.
 My Twitter page is also GZeolla.